P. L. O. Lumumba

-Patrick Loch Otieno Lumumba (born 17 July 1962) is a Kenyan who served as the Director of the Kenya Anti-Corruption Commission from September 2010 to August 2011.
-Since 2014, Lumumba has been the Director of The Kenya School of Law.
-An eloquent lawyer, Lumumba earned his LL.B and LL.M degrees at the University of Nairobi.
-His LL.M thesis is titled National Security And Fundamental Rights.
+Patrick Loch Otieno Lumumba (born 17 July 1962) is a Kenyan lawyer and activist.
+He was the director of the Kenya School of Law and served as the director of the Kenya Anti-Corruption Commission from July 2010 to August 2011.

+Education

+Lumumba earned his LLB and LLM degrees at the University of Nairobi.
+His LLM thesis is titled National Security And Fundamental Rights.
 Additionally, Lumumba holds a PhD in Laws of the Sea from the University of Ghent in Belgium.
+His PhD thesis is entitled Exclusive economic zone, the use delimitation of economic zones.

+Academic and public positions

+Lumumba was the secretary of the Constitution of Kenya Review Commission, whose proposed draft constitution was rejected in a 2005 referendum.

+Kenya Anti-Corruption Commission

+On 23 July 2010, Lumumba was named as the new director of the Kenya Anti-Corruption Commission.
+He took office on 26 July, succeeding Aaron Ringera.
+The commission launched several high-profile investigations during his tenure, but none led to significant criminal convictions.

+After just over a year in office, on 29 August 2011, Lumumba and his four deputies vacated their offices as required by the recently enacted Ethics and Anti-Corruption Commission Act, which replaced the commission with a new Ethics and Anti-Corruption Commission.
+During the parliamentary debate on the new legislation, several politicians had been highly critical of Lumumba's performance.

+Kenya School of Law

+On 17 March 2014, Lumumba took office as director of the Kenya School of Law.
+In August 2018, he said that he would not seek another term in the office.

+Political views and public speaking
-Lumumba is a staunch Pan-Africanist and has delivered several powerful speeches alluding to or about African solutions to African problems.

-He is an admirer of Kwame Nkrumah the first president of Ghana ,Patrice Lumumba and Thomas Sankara, the assassinated revolutionary leaders of the Democratic Republic of the Congo and Burkina Faso, respectively.
+He is a notable Pan-Africanist and has delivered several speeches alluding to or about African solutions to African problems.
+He is an admirer of Kwame Nkrumah, the first president of Ghana, and of Patrice Lumumba and Thomas Sankara, the assassinated revolutionary leaders of the Democratic Republic of the Congo and Burkina Faso respectively.
 Lumumba has referred to and quoted them several times in his speeches.
 Lumumba is also remembered for his emotion-laden and energetic speech in Uganda at the third Anti-Corruption Convention.
-On August 28, 2015, the PAV Ansah Foundation invited Lumumba to speak at the 2015 PAVA Forum on "Good Governance and tiop, Whither Africa?"
+On 28 August 2015, the PAV Ansah Foundation invited Lumumba to speak at the 2015 PAVA Forum on "Good Governance and tiop, Whither Africa?"

-2015 PAVA Forum

 At the lecture, Lumumba expressed his serious concern about the energy crises that African leaders have allowed to reach such a devastating stage.
 Lumumba also talked about the issue of African youth fleeing the continent.
 Lumumba blamed them on the economic hardships and the "misgovernment" from their leaders.
 Lumumba encouraged African leaders to rise to the challenge of changing the fortunes of the continent.

-In 2017, Lumumba gave a moving speech to youths in Kenya on importance of making bold choice at The Fearless conference 2017.
+In 2017, Lumumba gave a moving speech to youths in Kenya on the importance of making bold choices at The Fearless conference 2017.